-This is an excerpt from a revised draft.
+This is an excerpt from a revised draft of the Second book.
 Babe Bump is the narrator in this chapter.
 The mortal Hermits are in a time warp for a weekend of acclerated magical training.
 This scene involves a vision of an “Arda”–an elemental city of The Realm.

 Visions of Ulmaria